learn-co-curriculum/dsc-reading-api-documentation/README.md

 * Translate documentation into Python code
 * Execute get requests in order to utilize the Yelp API

-Start by navigating to: https://www.yelp.com/developers/documentation/v3/get_started and having a look for yourself!
+Start by navigating to https://www.yelp.com/developers/documentation/v3/get_started and having a look for yourself!

 <img src="images/yelp_overview.png" width="800">